Holy Week in Málaga: Official Route

-During Holy Week, the brotherhoods of Málaga leave their temple or brotherhood' house, to go to the official route that begins in the Alameda Principal and follows the Larios roundabout, Marqués de Larios street, Constitution Square and Granada street.
-This route has a distance of about 850 meters.
-After this route, the brotherhoods continue their own journey returning to their brotherhood or temples of origin, or enter the Cathedral to establish their penitence station.
+During Holy Week, the brotherhoods of Málaga leave their temple or brotherhood' house, to go to the official route.
+This route formerly began in the Alameda Principal and followed the Larios roundabout, Marqués de Larios street, Constitution Square and Granada street.
+This route had a distance of about 850 meters.
+After this route, the brotherhoods continued their own journey returning to their brotherhood or temples of origin, or enter the Cathedral to establish their penitence station.
+As of 2026, the route takes a different path, passing Constitution Square before proceeding down Calle Larios, Calle Martinez, Calle Atarazanas, passing the Alameda Principal, Calle Torregarda, Calle Molina Lario, and officially ending at the Malaga Cathedral.
+The brotherhoods each then continue on to their respective temples or houses.

 The Association of Holy Brotherhoods of Malaga places on the official route around 16,000 chairs and several grandstands, among which the Constitution Square Grandstand stands out among the rest, as it is where the city mayor and members of the city council are assembled to witness the procession of the images.

 The Rostrum of the Poor

-At the end of Carretería Street from Málaga, at the confluence with the Santa Isabel Hall, there is a staircase which at Holy Week becomes a natural tribune to witness the processions of Malaga.
-Some brotherhoods are expected there with great enthusiasm and popular fervor.
-It is called this because it is free and in contrast to the Official Rostrum, located in Constitution Square where the authorities are sat.
+At the end of Carretería Street from Málaga, at the confluence with the Santa Isabel Hall, there is a staircase which during Holy Week is used to watch the processions of Malaga.
+Some brotherhoods are expected there.
+It is called this because it is free and in contrast to the Official Rostrum, located in Constitution Square where the authorities are seated.

-Of the 45 processions participating in Holy Week, 28 pass through this place.
+In 2017, of the 45 processions participating in Holy Week, 28 passed through this place.